 This policy applies to all personal information of visitors to our websites (www.actionsociety.co.za).
-Action Society respects the privacy of all visitors, potential members and members and undertakes not to trade in or share their personal information, nor monitor their communications, except when required to do so by law or as provided for herein.
+Action Society respects the privacy of all visitors, potential members and members.
+It undertakes not to trade in or share their personal information nor monitor their communications, except when required by law or as provided herein.

 This Policy confirms how and when Action Society will gather visitors’ and members’ personal information and how we intend to use it.
 The Policy also provides our visitors or members with an avenue of redress where Action Society or any of its employees has infringed any of your rights.

 Action Society may need to change or update this policy from time to time.
 Any updated versions will be placed on our website effective from the posting date.
 Where practical, we will notify you of changes.